Agilicus/kustomize-plugins/agilicus/v1/apigenerator/README.md

   enabled: true
 ```

+### with_request_body control
+The policy-agent config as an additional configuration named "with_request_body".
+By default, request body is sent to the authz opa, however, this can be
+disabled via "with_request_body: false".
+Disabling request body is a current
+workaround to limit large bodies (upload/binary) to be sent to the authz sidecar.

 Note that this assumes the existence of an authz model in the working
 directory of the container.
 The model must be named `model.yaml`.